RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: Related Work

-Editing NeRF is challenging due to its implicit representation.
-Existing works\cite{yang2021learning, liu2021editing, zhuang2022mofanerf, zheng2022editablenerf, xu2022signal} only support editing on local parts of objects or within simple types.
-NeRF-editing\cite{yuan2022nerf} extracts explicit meshes, deforming static objects on the meshes, and transferring the deformations back into the implicit representations. \cite{munkberg2022extracting} decompose the materials and lighting from images and extract the triangle meshes for 3D reconstruction.
-HDR-NeRF\cite{huang2022hdr} and RawNeRF\cite{mildenhall2022nerf} use linear raw images as input rather than the post-processed ones, allowing change tone mapping during view synthesis.
-EditNeRF\cite{liu2021editing} and CodeNeRF\cite{yang2021learning} are the first work that capture the shape and color of NeRF on local parts of simple objects as editable latent code.
-CLIP-NeRF\cite{wang2022clip} and DFFs\cite{kobayashi2022distilledfeaturefields} support text prompt or exemplar images guided manipulation by leveraging the joint language-image embedding space of the CLIP model.
-NeRFEditor\cite{sun2022nerfeditor} maps novel-view images to the hidden space of StyleGAN to tune the NeRF with stylization effects.
-UPST-NeRF\cite{chen2022upst}, INS\cite{fan2022unified} and ARF\cite{zhang2022arf} use a style transfer network to transfer the style from the reference image to the NeRF model.
-All of the above adopt additional encoders to extract high-level appearance and shape code, while none of them decomposes the implicit representations in color space and endows intrinsic physical meanings to the decomposition.
-In contrast, our method can edit both complex scenes and single objects without extra semantic-level features, producing high-fidelity 3D-consistent photo-realistic images.
-Moreover, our approach supports more controllable and flexible appearance editing, including precise color tuning and user-designed palettes.
-During the preparation of this paper, we noticed that there is a concurrent work PaletteNeRF\cite{kuang2022palettenerf} which also supports palette-based editing of NeRF model.
-Our method is different from theirs in that we tend to decompose the scene into sparser layers using alpha blending and can jointly optimize with randomly initialized palettes, allowing the user to control the composition order of layers against a tailored palette.
+Most of the above methods supporting style and appearance editing adopt additional encoders to extract high-level appearance code, while none of them decomposes the implicit representations in color space and endows intrinsic physical meanings to the decomposition.
+In contrast, our method can facilitate photo-realistic editing on both complex scenes and single objects without extra semantic-level features.
+The editing mode of our approach is more controllable and flexible, featuring precise color tuning and user-designed palettes.
+During the preparation of this paper, we noticed that there is a concurrent work PaletteNeRF \cite{kuang2022palettenerf} which also supports palette-based editing of NeRF models.
+Our method is different from theirs mainly in that we tend to decompose scenes into sparser layers using alpha blending, jointly optimize palettes and scene representations via more concise modeling, and allow the users to control the composition order of layers against a tailored palette.
+We include a result comparison between our method and PaletteNeRF in our supplementary materials to highlight the differences.